wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Add support for ``DoubleSupplier`` and ``std::function<double>`` parameters
 - Add option to put commands tied to Joystick Buttons to SmartDashboard
+- Add PS4 Controller
+- Validate Team Number

 SysID
 -----

-.. important:: SysID is not included with Beta 4.
+.. important:: SysID is not included with Beta 5.
 It is planned for future betas.

 - Added Pigeon 2 support
 - User can now specify a measurement delay of 0